 Even in the worst of conditions, though, proper technique can overcome the inadequacies of improperly waxing for the conditions.
 At least, I would argue, that this applies in a recreational environment.

-All of that said, I do wax all of my waxless cross-country skis frequently throughout the season and encourage to do the same.
+All of that said, I do wax all of my waxless cross-country skis frequently throughout the season and encourage you to do the same.

-Keep in mind that this article is a work-in-progress.
+Again, this article is a work-in-progress.
 I will continue to add relevant questions as they arise.

 In the meantime, I hope this collection of FAQs helps you get started on your way to an enjoyable cross-country skiing experience!